-Fair-weather friends, if they were honest, would talk like this: “It’s easy to be your friend, just so long as it doesn’t cost me anything or take me out of my comfort zone.”
+Fair-weather friends, if they were honest, would say, “It’s easy to be your friend.
+It doesn’t cost me anything or take me out of my comfort zone.”
 That of course, is not a friend, much less a true friend.
 When the flak starts flying, the fair-weather friends are fleeing…

-True friendship has a price-tag – it’s called empathy, the ability to feel the other person, to know when to give a pat on the back or a word of encouragement.
-True friendship means that you feel when the other person needs you and you’re there for them.
+True friendship has a price-tag – it’s called empathy.
+Empathy is the ability to feel the other person, to know when to give a pat on the back or a word of encouragement.
+Genuine empathy means that you feel when the other person needs you, you’re there for them.
 You’re not too tired or too busy.
-A true friend pays the price of true friendship, even if it means sitting up all night to help or listen to the other person.
+A true friend pays the empathy price of true friendship, even if it means sitting up all night to help or listen to the other person.

 Unsurprisingly, the best spouses and best parents are first of all true friends to their partners and children.